Andy4495/ICM7218/README.md

 - `void print(char* s)`

-Sends the character string `s` to the LED display.
+Sends the character string `s` to the LED display. **This method only works with the A or B variants of the chips.**

 A maximum of 8 characters are printed (not including decimal points), regardless of the actual length of the string.
 In HEXA or CODEB mode, if the string is less than 8 characters in length, then the string is left-justified and right-padded with the relevant default character (space or zero).
 In DIRECT mode, 8 characters are always printed (meaning memory locations beyond the end of the string may be accessed).